JoshuaCWebDeveloper/genai-node-red/README.md

 -   [Explore the project graph with `npx nx graph`](https://nx.dev/core-features/explore-graph)
 -   [Set up CI with Nx](https://nx.dev/recipes/ci)

-## Planning Session - Flow Management

-### Scope

-The scope for the Flow Management epic includes the development and enhancement of the UI for creating, managing, and organizing flows within the application.
-This will involve:

--   Developing a user-friendly interface for the creation and management of new flows (FM-01).

-### Feature/Task Breakdown

-#### Task: Implement Updated Layout (a la Visual Studio Code)

--   **Description**: Revamp the UI layout to enhance usability and accessibility, inspired by Visual Studio Code's interface, specifically for managing flow creation and organization.
--   **Objective**: Provide a more intuitive and accessible interface for flow management by incorporating a new layout that includes a primary sidebar, secondary sidebar, tabs, console, and theme toggling.
--   **Technical Requirements**:
-    -   Develop a primary sidebar with sections for file tree, config nodes, context data, and general information, enhancing navigation and accessibility.
-    -   Create a secondary sidebar dedicated to the node palette and help browser to facilitate easy access and usage.
-    -   Implement tabs at the top of the interface to allow users to manage multiple flows or views simultaneously.
-    -   Integrate a console at the bottom for displaying debug outputs and system messages, aiding in troubleshooting and development.
-    -   Add a theme switcher in the header to allow users to toggle between light and dark modes, catering to personal preferences and reducing eye strain.
-    -   Ensure all panels include close buttons and can be toggled from the header to allow users to customize their workspace according to their needs.
--   **Priority**: High
--   **Justification**: This task is crucial for enhancing the overall user experience and efficiency in flow management, making the interface more adaptable and user-friendly.

-#### Task: Implement Tabbed Layout for Multiple Flows

--   **Description**: Develop a tabbed interface to manage and switch between multiple flow canvases efficiently.
--   **Objective**: Enable users to work on multiple flows simultaneously and switch between them with ease.
--   **Technical Requirements**:
-    -   Implement a dynamic tab system at the top of the interface where each tab represents an open flow.
-    -   Ensure that each tab can host an instance of the flow-canvas component, maintaining the state of each flow independently.
-    -   Provide functionality to add, close, and switch tabs without losing work, with prompt saving or caching options.
-    -   Integrate with the backend to load and save flow states as users switch between them, ensuring data consistency and integrity.
--   **Priority**: High
--   **Justification**: This feature is essential for enhancing productivity and usability, allowing users to manage multiple projects or parts of a project without needing to open multiple instances of the application.

-#### Task: Implement File Tree in Primary Sidebar

--   **Description**: Create a file tree section within the primary sidebar to list and manage all available flows.
--   **Objective**: Provide a structured and navigable list of all flows, allowing users to open, delete, or create new flows directly from the sidebar.
--   **Technical Requirements**:
-    -   Develop a collapsible file tree that displays all available flows categorized by projects or folders.
-    -   Allow users to interact with the file tree to open a flow in a new tab, delete a flow, or create a new flow.
-    -   Integrate file tree actions with the backend to reflect changes in real-time, ensuring that the file tree is always up-to-date with the latest files and folders.
-    -   Implement search functionality within the file tree to allow users to quickly find specific flows.
--   **Priority**: Medium
--   **Justification**: This task supports the tabbed layout feature by providing a direct and efficient way to manage multiple flows, enhancing the overall flow management system within the application.

 ## Project Management - SCRUM Flow

 ### Backlog